argin18/Web_Development/BackgroundGradientGenerator/README.md

 # Background Gardient Generator

 ## Description
-Basically, Background Gardient Generator is a Color generator which is used in css or you  can find about color code.
+Basically, Background Gardient Generator is a Color generator which user can used in finding the best color by generate self and use .